pure-data/pure-data/po/README.txt

     msgid "Audio Settings"
     msgstr ""

-To create a new translation, copy & rename the .pot template file using the appropriate ISO 639 2 or 3 letter language code (ie. German is "de.po").
-Note that some languages also have specific country distinctions, ie. Brazilian Portuguese and Portuguese are named pt_br.po pt_pt.po.
+To create a new translation, either copy & rename the .pot template file using the appropriate ISO 639 2 or 3 letter language code (ie. German is "de.po") or use the gettext msginit utility to initialize a new translation:

+    msginit --locale=de --input=template.pot

+Note that some languages also have specific country distinctions, ie. Brazilian Portuguese and Portuguese are named "pt_br.po" & "pt_pt.po", respectively.

 Next, fill out the msgstr portion for each msgid with it's translation: